danchoi/kindlefodder/README.md

-If you want to turn web content into an ebook don't have the time or skill to write your a Kindlefodder recipe, you can post an [issue][issues] requesting help from someone who might be interested into writing the recipe.
+If you want to turn web content into an ebook don't have the time or skill to write your a Kindlefodder recipe, you can post an [issue][issues] requesting help from someone who might be interested in writing that recipe.

 Otherwise, my small software shop, Kaja Software LLC, may be willing to do it for a reasonable fee.
 Send your inquiry to <info@kajasoftware.com>.